zio/zio/docs/datatypes/contextual/zdeps.md

 2. **Acquisition/Release Action** — It may contain how to initialize a service.
 For example, if we are creating a recipe for a `Database` service, we should provide how the `Database` will be initialized, via acquisition action.
 Also, it may contain how to release a service.
 For example, how the `Database` releases its connection pools.

 In some cases, a `ZDeps` may not have any dependencies or requirements from the environment.
 In this case, we can specify `Any` for the `RIn` type parameter.
-The `Layer` type alias provided by ZIO is a convenient way to define a layer without requirements.
+The `Deps` type alias provided by ZIO is a convenient way to define a set of dependencies without requirements.

 There are many ways to create a ZDeps.
 Here's an incomplete list:
- - `ZDeps.succeed` to create a layer from an existing service
+ - `ZDeps.succeed` to create a dependency from an existing service
- - `ZDeps.succeedMany` to create a layer from a value that's one or more services
+ - `ZDeps.succeedMany` to create a set of dependencies from a value that's one or more services
- - `ZDeps.fromFunction` to create a layer from a function from the requirement to the service
+ - `ZDeps.fromFunction` to create a dependency from a function from the requirement to the service
- - `ZDeps.fromEffect` to lift a `ZIO` effect to a layer requiring the effect environment
+ - `ZDeps.fromEffect` to lift a `ZIO` effect to a dependency requiring the effect environment
- - `ZDeps.fromAcquireRelease` for a layer based on resource acquisition/release.
+ - `ZDeps.fromAcquireRelease` for a dependency based on resource acquisition/release.
 The idea is the same as `ZManaged`.
- - `ZDeps.fromService` to build a layer from a service
+ - `ZDeps.fromService` to build a dependency from a service
- - `ZDeps.fromServices` to build a layer from a number of required services
+ - `ZDeps.fromServices` to build a dependency from a number of required services
- - `ZDeps.identity` to express the requirement for a layer
+ - `ZDeps.identity` to express the requirement for a dependency
- - `ZIO#toLayer` or `ZManaged#toLayer` to construct a layer from an effect
+ - `ZIO#toDeps` or `ZManaged#toDeps` to construct a dependency from an effect

 Where it makes sense, these methods have also variants to build a service effectfully (suffixed by `M`), resourcefully (suffixed by `Managed`), or to create a combination of services (suffixed by `Many`).